Step 1/5

 Press Enter

-If the crime was committed by someone close to you, you can write about the impact of losing that relationship too.
+If the crime was committed by someone close to you, you may also want to write about the impact of losing that relationship.
+That loss is real, and it belongs here too.

 Continue